 1(a).
 Eyesight Test

 At the start of the test the examiner asked you to read a vehicle registration number.
-If you required glasses or contact lenses, you must wear them whenever you drive.
-If you had problems with the eyesight test. you will need to consult an optician.
+If you do not meet the eyesight standard then your test will not go ahead.
+If you need glasses or contact lenses to make sure you can read the number you must wear them whenever you drive or ride.

 If you can’t read the number plate of a car the driving examiner (DE) chooses outside the test centre then you can’t take the test, i.e. you “fail” immediately.